 There are multiple sources of ribosomal heterogeneity, including the absence of one or more r-proteins, post-transcriptional or post-translational modification of rRNA or r-proteins, and the incorporation of different homologs of r-proteins (Sauert et al., 2015).
 Several bacteria, including Mycobacterium smegmatis and Bacillus subtilis, have duplicated genes that encode paralogs of r-proteins that either coordinate zinc or do not (Dow & Prisic, 2018; Gabriel & Helmann, 2009).
-When zinc is depleted in the environment, the zinc-independent paralogs are incorporated into the ribosome(Gabriel & Helmann, 2009).
-In Bacillus subtilis, r-proteins L31 and S14 are encoded by duplicated genes that lead to two different paralogs of each; one which can coordinate zinc and another which cannot (Gabriel & Helmann, 2009)In Mycobacterium smegmatis, four zinc-independent alternative r-proteins found in the same operon, altRP, are expressed when zinc is depleted (Dow & Prisic, 2018).
-A phylogenic analysis reveals that many other bacteria with paralogs of r-proteins that either contain zinc-binding residues or do not that are encoded by duplicated genes (Makarova et al., 2001).
-Although this suggests that different classes of ribosomes may have different functions, the data are preliminary.
-The molecular mechanism of how protein synthesis is affected by the coordination of zinc has yet to be determined, and the possibility that cells use this as a way to store and liberate zinc in response to a change in environment cannot be ruled out(Chen et al., 2020; Lilleorg et al., 2020) Whether or not ribosomal heterogeneity due to homologous r-proteins directly affects translation has yet to be demonstrated.
+When zinc is depleted in the environment, the zinc-independent paralogs under the control of Zur (zinc uptake regulator) are expressed and incorporated into the ribosome(Gabriel & Helmann, 2009).
+A phylogenic analysis reveals many other bacteria with paralogs of r-proteins that either contain zinc-binding residues or do not that are encoded by duplicated genes (Makarova et al., 2001). , .
+While it is clear that there is a mechanism in place that can allow modulation of zinc concentration in the cell, the molecular mechanism of how protein synthesis is affected by the coordination of zinc has yet to be determined.The possibility that cells use non zinc-binding r-protein paralogs as a way to store and liberate zinc in response to a change in environment cannot be ruled out.
+Although there are studies that suggest that different compositions of ribosomes have altered translation of these r-rproteins (Chen et al., 2020; Lilleorg et al., 2020), whether or not ribosomal heterogeneity due to homologous r-proteins directly affects translation has yet to be demonstrated.

 The role of bS21 in translation

 bS21 is a small 30S subunit ribosomal protein encoded by the gene rpsU that is involved in translation initiation (Van Duin & Wijnands, 1981).
-Although its precise function in translation is unclear, its positioning near the mRNA exit channel suggests that bS21 can interact with the 5’ UTR of mRNAs and, at least in some E. coli ribosomes, can contact the anti-Shine-Dalgarno sequence of 16S rRNA (Figure 1; (Berk et al., 2006).
+Although its precise function in translation is unclear, its positioning near the mRNA exit channel suggests that bS21 can interact with the 5’ UTR of mRNAs and, at least in some E. coli ribosomes, can contact the anti-Shine-Dalgarno sequence of 16S rRNA (Figure 1; Berk et al., 2006).
 Many species lack bS21, therefore it is not considered essential for function or assembly (Chang & Craven, 1977; Van Duin & Wijnands, 1981).
 Species that encode bS21 show a variety of phenotypes upon loss of the r-protein.
 In S. aureus, cells containing mutations in bS21 have altered susceptibility to antibiotics (Basco et al., 2019; Friedman et al., 2006).
 In Bacillus subtilis, loss of bS21 results in cells with defects in motility and biofilm formation (Takada et al., 2014), while Listeria monocytogenes can withstand increased acid stress when bS21 is mutated (Metselaar et al., 2015).
-In Flavobacterium johnsoniae, ribosomes that lack bS21 increase the initiation of rpsU mRNA translation, a result of efficient base-pairing between the anti-Shine Dalgarno sequence (ASD) encoded by the 16S rRNA and strong Shine-Dalgarno (SD) sequences present in the rpsU mRNA (McNutt et al., 2023).
-This can only occur in the absence of bS21 because in Bacteroides species like Flavobacterium johnsoniae, bS21 homologs have a specific C-terminal sequence that plays a role in sequestering the ASD (McNutt et al., 2023)..
+In Flavobacterium johnsoniae, ribosomes that lack bS21 increase the initiation of rpsU mRNA translation, a result of efficient base-pairing between the anti-Shine Dalgarno sequence (ASD) encoded by the 16S rRNA and strong Shine-Dalgarno (SD) sequence present in the rpsU mRNA (McNutt et al., 2023).
+This can only occur in the absence of bS21 because in Bacteroides species like Flavobacterium johnsoniae, bS21 homologs have a specific C-terminal sequence that plays a role in sequestering the ASD (McNutt et al., 2023).
 Since bS21 homologs encoded by species outside of the Bacteroides phylum (including those in F. tularensis and S. aureus) do not have the same C-terminal sequence, bS21 function is not likely to be the same.
 Because loss or mutation of bS21 leads to a variety of distinct phenotypes in different organisms, it raises the possibility that this protein could play a regulatory role in translation.